 In the contemporary world, the great increase in the use of technology, with the resulting social and scientific implications, also has consequences for academic/scientific conferences and for the dissemination of knowledge itself.
-Our world is more and more linked in an increasingly digital future, in which "activities, information and results in data that can be compiled, analyzed and shared"
+Our world is more and more linked in an increasingly digital future, in which "activities, information and results in data that can be compiled, analyzed and shared".

-There are several proposals on how to organise a conference.
+There are several proposals on how to organize a conference.
 Yet, it is interesting to note that the literature on the actual study of academic conferences is rather scarce.
-However, we will try to make a comparative analysis of two models of academic conferences, putting forth their advantages, limitations and potentialities.
+However, we will try to make a comparative analysis of two models of academic conferences, putting forth their advantages, limitations, and potentialities.
 Likewise, we will seek to reasonably envision the importance and challenges to face in the near future in this blog article.

 Why Do We Attend Academic Conferences?

 Academic conferences have always been privileged spaces and moments for the dissemination of new scientific knowledge and for social interaction and the establishment/development of networks among scientists, as well as between them and novice researchers.
 This interaction is, to some extent, vital to science.
 However, academic conferences can also be an instance of surplus (profit attainment), and also more or less formal instruments for assessing institutions.
 Academic conferences also work as spaces and moments of academic socialization processes.
 Each and every time we attend a conference, we are simultaneously constructing our own identities as academics: the things we do, the sessions we attend, the questions we ask (and refrain from asking), the connections we develop, and the ensuing research we work on are all part of making us into the selves that we experience and others see.